Chart Color Schemes

 Health performance in Euroa is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Euroa faces significant health challenges, with various conditions affecting both younger and older age groups.
-The rate of private health cover stands at approximately 48%, covering around 3,316 people, compared to Victoria's rest average of 49.6%.
-Nationally, the average is 55.3%.
+Private health cover is low at approximately 48%, covering around 3,316 people, compared to Victoria's rest of state average of 49.6%.
+Nationally, the average private health cover stands at 55.3%.

-Arthritis and mental health issues are the most prevalent conditions, affecting 12.1% and 8.9% of residents respectively.
-However, 59.6% of residents report having no medical ailments, compared to Rest of Vic.'s 63.0%.
-The area has a higher proportion of seniors aged 65 and over at 32.9%, with around 2,292 people falling into this age group, compared to Victoria's rest average of 25.2%.
-Despite these factors, health outcomes among seniors in Euroa are better than the general population metrics.
+The most prevalent medical conditions are arthritis (affecting 12.1% of residents) and mental health issues (8.9%).
+Notably, 59.6% of residents report no medical ailments, compared to 63.0% in the rest of Victoria.
+Euroa has a higher proportion of seniors aged 65 and over, at 32.9% or approximately 2,292 people, compared to the state's average of 25.2%.
+Despite this, health outcomes among seniors in Euroa are better than those for the general population.

 Frequently Asked Questions - Health